planety/prologue/docs/extendctx.md

 ## Make a general purpose middleware

-**Notes**: use prefix or suffix to denote data member to avoid conflicts with other middlewares.
+**Notes**: use prefix or suffix denoting data member to avoid conflicts with other middlewares.

 ```nim
 import prologue